+More simply, parallax is the visual effect observed when viewing an object from different positions.
 In Extended Reality (XR) applications, Parallax is a 3D effect observed when images and other elements in the foreground of a screen move at a different rate than those in the background.
+This effect helps to create depth and dimensionality in the virtual world, mimicking real-world physics.